-PIMCO uses its own assets and resources, including its profits from advisory and/or supervisory and administrative fees paid by the Portfolios, to pay insurance companies, including their affiliates, for services rendered to current and prospective owners of Variable Contracts, including the provision of teleservicing support in connection with the Portfolios; delivery of current Trust prospectuses, reports, notices, proxies and proxy statements and other informational materials, including other Securities and Exchange Commission-required communications to Variable Contract owners; preparation of record date Variable Contract owner lists for proxy solicitation and facilitation of the tabulation of Variable Contract owners' votes in the event of a Trust shareholder vote; maintenance of Variable Contract records reflecting shares purchased and redeemed and share balances, and the conveyance of that information to the applicable Trust or PIMCO as may be reasonably requested; provision of support services, including providing information about the Trusts and their Portfolios and answering questions concerning the Trusts and their Portfolios, including questions regarding Variable Contract owners' interests in one or more Portfolios; provision and administration of Variable Contract features for the benefit of Variable Contract owners in connection with the Portfolios, which may include fund transfers, dollar cost averaging, asset allocation, portfolio rebalancing, earnings sweep, and pre-authorized deposits and withdrawals; the processing, collecting and posting of distributions to Variable Contract owner accounts; assistance in the establishment and maintenance of Variable Contract owner accounts; provision of account designations and other information; provision of sub-accounting services; provision of recordkeeping services related to purchase and redemption transactions, including providing such information as may be necessary to assure compliance with applicable blue sky requirements; and provision of other services as may be agreed upon from time to time.
-The actual services provided, and the payments made for such services, vary from insurance company to insurance company.
+PIMCO uses its own assets and resources, including its profits from advisory and/or supervisory and administrative fees paid by the Portfolios, to pay insurance companies, including their affiliates, for services rendered to current and prospective owners of Variable Contracts, including the provision of teleservicing support in connection with the Portfolios; delivery of current Trust prospectuses, reports, notices, proxies and proxy statements and other informational materials; facilitation of the tabulation of Variable Contract owners' votes in the event of a Trust shareholder vote; maintenance of Variable Contract records reflecting shares purchased and redeemed and share balances, and the conveyance of that information to the applicable Trust or PIMCO as may be reasonably requested; provision of support services, including providing information about the Trusts and their Portfolios and answering questions concerning the Trusts and their Portfolios, including questions regarding Variable Contract owners' interests in one or more Portfolios; provision and administration of Variable Contract features for the benefit of Variable Contract owners in connection with the Portfolios, which may include fund transfers, dollar cost averaging, asset allocation, portfolio rebalancing, earnings sweep, and pre-authorized deposits and withdrawals; and provision of other services as may be agreed upon from time to time.
 The fees paid to insurance companies will not exceed 0.25% of the total assets of the Portfolios held by the insurance company, on an annual basis.
 In addition, PIMCO pays certain expenses, such as set-up fees, and printing and mailing charges, incurred by such insurance companies, including their affiliates, in connection with their services.
 Although these payments are not intended to compensate the insurance companies or their affiliates for marketing the Portfolios, the payments may provide an additional incentive to insurance companies or their affiliates to actively promote the Portfolios and, depending on the arrangements an insurance company may have in place with other mutual funds or their sponsors at any particular time, an insurance company may have a financial incentive to promote the Portfolios (or share class of the Portfolios) over other mutual fund options (or other Portfolios or share classes of the Portfolios) available under a particular Variable Contract.

-In addition, the Distributor, PIMCO and their affiliates make payments and provide other incentives to insurance companies as compensation for services such as providing the Portfolios with a higher profile for the insurance companies' financial advisors and their customers or otherwise identifying the Portfolios as being part of a complex to be accorded a higher degree of marketing support than complexes not making such payments, granting the Distributor, PIMCO and their affiliates access to the insurance companies' financial advisors (including through the insurance companies' intranet websites) in order to promote the Portfolios, promotions in communications with current and prospective Variable Contract owners such as in the insurance companies' personnel, and furnishing marketing support and other specified services.
+In addition, the Distributor makes payments and provides other incentives to insurance companies as compensation for services such as providing the Portfolios with a higher profile for the insurance companies' financial advisors and their customers or otherwise identifying the Portfolios as being part of a complex to be accorded a higher degree of marketing support than complexes not making such payments, granting the Distributor access to the insurance companies' financial advisors (including through the insurance companies' intranet websites) in order to promote the Portfolios, promotions in communications with current and prospective Variable Contract owners such as in the insurance companies' internet websites or in customer newsletters, providing assistance in training and educating the insurance companies' personnel, and furnishing marketing support and other specified services.
 The actual services provided, and the payments made for such services, vary from company to company.
 These payments may be significant to the insurance companies and their affiliates.

 A number of factors will be considered in determining the amount of these additional payments to insurance companies and/or their affiliates.
-The Distributor, PIMCO and their affiliates make payments to one or more insurance companies based upon factors such as the amount of assets an insurance companies' accounts have invested in the Portfolios and the quality of the insurance company's relationship with the Distributor, PIMCO and/or their affiliates.
+The Distributor makes payments to one or more insurance companies based upon factors such as the amount of assets an insurance companies' accounts have invested in the Portfolios and the quality of the insurance company's relationship with the Distributor, PIMCO and/or their affiliates.